ihs-gwc/ihs-gwc-website/CONTRIBUTING.md

 [B. When in doubt](#b-when-in-doubt)

 ## A. Image resolution
   1. Images should be as small as possible without being blurry.
-You should scale down the images on your computer instead of using HTML's width and height attributes.
+Scale down the images using a photo editing app before using HTML's width and height attributes.
+This is because images with larger dimensions take longer to load, even if they have been scaled down using HTML.
+For reference, an image taking up the entire width of the screen should have a width between 1500 and 2500 pixels.

-  2. If you don't know what resolution to use, use 72 ppi.
+  2. If you don't know what pixel density to use, use 72 ppi.

 ## B. When in doubt
   1. Use older images on the site as a reference.